dd86k/0xdd/README.md

 0xdd is still a work in progress, so only a lot of functions are still in the works.

-Written in C# 6.0 on .NET 4.5 with Visual Studio 2015, compatible with Mono.
+Written in C# 6.0 on .NET 4.5 with Visual Studio 2015

+Compatible with Mono.

 # Requirements

 - .NET 4.5 (Windows) or Mono (OS X and GNU/Linux).
 - ISO/ANSI Screen size (80x24) cmd (Command Prompt) or Terminal.
 - A working computer.

 # Arguments
 It's possible to give direct commands to 0xdd.
+Note that slashes (/) can be replaced by dashes (-).
+Both can work at the same time.

-The order of the arguments matter, the last argument must be the file to open:
+The order of the arguments may matter, but the last argument must be the file to open:

-`0xdd [-v {h|d|o}] [-U] [-dump] <file>`
+`0xdd [/v {h|d|o}] [-w n] [/U] [/dump] <file>`

-`-v` : Starts with the offset view with either Hexadecimal, Decimal, or Octal.
-Example: `-v d`
+`/v` : Define the offset view as Hexadecimal, Decimal, or Octal.
+Example: `/v d`

-`-U` : Update.
-Please note that this feature is marked as "Please do not use this for now".
+`/w` : Define the number of bytes to show in a single row.
+Example: `/w 8`

+`/U` : Update 0xdd. __Not recommended for now.__

-`-dump` : Dump specified `<file>` in plain text and exit.
+`/dump` : Dump specified `<file>` in plain text and exit.

 Examples:

-- `0xdd -v d -dump NOTEPAD.EXE` - Dump the data from NOTEPAD.EXE to NOTEPAD.EXE.datdmp with the decimal offset view.
+- `0xdd /v d /dump NOTEPAD.EXE` - Dump the data from NOTEPAD.EXE to NOTEPAD.EXE.datdmp with the decimal offset view.

 # Navigation
 In 0xdd, navigation happens when a user changes the position to read of the file with a variety of keys: